bhavay1998/AdventureWorks/README.md

 - Visualizing Data for Reporting through dashboard

 ## Data Used
-Dataset is raw csv files, which contain information about transactions, returns, products, customers, and sales territories for the company.
+[Dataset](Data) used is raw csv files, which contain information about transactions, returns, products, customers, and sales territories for the company.

 ## Data Model
 ![Complete Model](data_model.png)